jeffknupp/blog/in_progress/hardest_revisited.md

 Just as Jython is a compiled Python interpreter written in Java, IronPython is a compiled interpreter written in C#, making it compatible with the rest of the .NET ecosystem.
 Much like Jython, the `GIL` is rendered unneccesary due to the .NET DLR's garbage collector.
-Like Jython, IronPython benefits from a JIT compiler to acheive speedups in longer running programs.
+Also like Jython, IronPython benefits from a JIT compiler to acheive speedups in longer running programs.